Aliases for APOE Gene

 GeneCards Summary for APOE Gene

 APOE (Apolipoprotein E) is a Protein Coding gene.
-Diseases associated with APOE include Lipoprotein Glomerulopathy and Sea-Blue Histiocyte Disease.
-Among its related pathways are Metabolism of fat-soluble vitamins and Statin Pathway.
-GO annotations related to this gene include protein homodimerization activity and receptor binding.
+Diseases associated with APOE include Lipoprotein Glomerulopathy and Hyperlipoproteinemia, Type Iii.
+Among its related pathways are Vesicle-mediated transport and Statin Pathway.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and signaling receptor binding.
+An important paralog of this gene is APOA4.